d3/d3-zoom/README.md

 <a href="#zoom_on" name="zoom_on">#</a> <i>zoom</i>.<b>on</b>(<i>typenames</i>[, <i>listener</i>]) [<>](https://github.com/d3/d3-zoom/blob/master/src/zoom.js "Source")

 If *listener* is specified, sets the event *listener* for the specified *typenames* and returns the zoom behavior.
 If an event listener was already registered for the same type and name, the existing listener is removed before the new listener is added.
 If *listener* is null, removes the current event listeners for the specified *typenames*, if any.
 If *listener* is not specified, returns the first currently-assigned listener matching the specified *typenames*, if any.
-When a specified event is dispatched, each *listener* will be invoked with the same context and arguments as [*selection*.on](https://github.com/d3/d3-selection#selection_on) listeners: the current datum `d` and index `i`, with the `this` context as the current DOM element.
+When a specified event is dispatched, each *listener* will be invoked with the same context and arguments as [*selection*.on](https://github.com/d3/d3-selection#selection_on) listeners: the current event (`event`) and datum `d`, with the `this` context as the current DOM element.

 The *typenames* is a string containing one or more *typename* separated by whitespace.
 Each *typename* is a *type*, optionally followed by a period (`.`) and a *name*, such as `zoom.foo` and `zoom.bar`; the name allows multiple listeners to be registered for the same *type*.
 The *type* must be one of the following: